brson/rust-contract-comparison/blog/dfinity.md

 comes back to the tutorial,
 restarts here node with `dfx start`.
-She realizes she no longer knows the ID of the cannister she deployed yesterday.
+She realizes she no longer knows the ID of the canister she deployed yesterday.
 This is information shee needs to open it in the web UI at